ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

 **Also found in CP:** :menuselection:`Members --> Preferences`:
-Allow New Member Registrations
+:ref:`Allow New Member Registrations <allow-member-register-label>`

 allow_multi_logins
 ------------------

-:ref:`Allow multiple log-ins from a single account
-<allow-multi-logins-label>` determines whether more than one person can
-simultaneously access the system using the same user account.
+Set whether an account can have multiple active sessions at one time.

 .. note::

-   If your Session Type above is set to "Cookies Only" this feature will not work.
+   This feature is incompatible with the "Cookies Only" session type.

 ======== ===========
 Values   Behavior
 ======== ===========
-``y``    Allow members to register
-``n``    Do not allow members to register
+``y``    Allow multiple active sessions per account ``n``    Do not allow multiple active sessions per account
 ======== ===========

 Example Usage::